Nader Adem: Ethiopian portrait and documentary photographer exploring heritage, identity, and human dignity

 The potential is enormous; the stories are there, and the talent is there, but the ecosystem still needs investment, recognition, and support from both the government and the private sector.

-Attendant visiting Sheikh Hussein Tomb
+Attendant visiting Sheikh Hussein tomb

 Untitled